 What counts as a plumbing emergency?

-Anything that can cause flooding, contamination, structural damage, or loss of water service.
-Burst or leaking pipes, sewer backups, water heater failures, and basement standing water all count.
-If you’re unsure, just call and explain what’s happening—we’ll tell you if it needs urgent attention and guide you from there.
+Anything that risks flooding, contamination, structural damage, or loss of essential water service.
+Burst or leaking pipes, sewer backups, water heater failures, and standing water in basements all qualify.
+If you’re unsure, call and tell us what’s going on—we’ll confirm if it’s urgent and what to do next.

 How fast can a plumber get to my house?